Louis Jordan: Awards and legacy

-The Blues Foundation hints that Jordan was a precursor to R&B: "Louis Jordan was the biggest African-American star of his era and that his "Caldonia" reached "the top of the Race Records chart, as it was known prior to the introduction of term Rhythm & Blues in 1949".
+The Blues Foundation hints that Jordan was a precursor to R&B: "Louis Jordan was the biggest African-American star of his era" and that his "Caldonia" reached "the top of the Race Records chart, as it was known prior to being called Rhythm & Blues in 1949".

-Some have suggested that Chuck Berry modeled his musical approach on Jordan's.
+Chuck Berry said that he modeled his musical approach on Jordan's.
 Berry changed the lyric content from black life to teenage life, and substituted cars and girls for Jordan's primary motifs of food, drink, money and girls.
 Berry's iconic opening riff on "Johnny B. Goode" bears a striking similarity to the intro played by the guitarist Carl Hogan on the 1946 hit "Ain't That Just Like a Woman"; Berry has acknowledged the debt in interviews.
 Other sources also indicate that Little Richard was influenced by Jordan.
 In fact, the artist said Caldonia was the first non-gospel song he learned; and the shriek (or "whoop") on the Jordan record "sounds eerily like the vocal tone Little Richard would adopt", in addition to the "Jordan-style pencil-thin moustache".
 James Brown and Ray Charles also said that Jordan's style had an influence on their work.

 B.B.
-King recorded an album called Let the Good Times Roll: The Music of Louis Jordan.
+King cites Jordan as an influence and recorded an album of his tunes called Let the Good Times Roll: The Music of Louis Jordan.
 The band included Earl Palmer, drums, Dr. John, piano, Hank Crawford, alto sax, David "Fathead" Newman, tenor sax, and Marcus Belgrave, trumpet.

-Jordan was inducted into the Blues Hall of Fame; and in 2018 he posthumously received a Grammy Award for lifetime achievement.
-The Academy believes that he "led the way for rock and roll in the 50’s.
-His recordings in the GRAMMY Hall Of Fame include: 'Ain't Nobody Here But Us Chickens', 'Caldonia Boogie', 'Choo Choo Ch'Boogie', and 'Let The Good Times Roll’".
+Jordan was inducted into both the National Rhythm & Blues Hall of Fame and the Blues Hall of Fame; and in 2018, he posthumously received a Grammy Lifetime Achievement Award.
+The Academy believes that he "led the way for rock and roll in the 50s.
+His recordings in the GRAMMY Hall Of Fame include: 'Ain't Nobody Here But Us Chickens', 'Caldonia Boogie', 'Choo Choo Ch'Boogie', and 'Let The Good Times Roll'".

 According to Cleveland.com, "Louis Jordan had a profound impact on several African-American music genres that evolved during the first half of the 20th century ...
 He helped make jump blues, jazz and boogie-woogie mainstream forces.
-Jordan’s legendary work would serve as a precursor to modern blues, rock and roll and R&B music".
+Jordan's legendary work would serve as a precursor to modern blues, rock and roll and R&B music".

 In 1990, Five Guys Named Moe, a musical built around the songs of Louis Jordan, opened in London's West End and ran for over four years, winning a Laurence Olivier Award.
-It opened on Broadway in 1992 and received 2 Tony Award nominations.
-Tours and revivals have continued into the 2020s.
+It opened on Broadway in 1992 and received two Tony Award nominations.
+Tours and revivals continued into the 2020s.